 How to Pack for a Trip to Europe

 Let’s start with the basics – choosing the right type of luggage.
 That depends on the length of the trip and how many places you are traveling to.

-When I go to Europe, I travel for more than a month and usually take one suitcase, a backpack and a purse (goes inside the backpack during flights).
+When I go to Europe, I travel for more than a month and usually take one suitcase, a backpack, and a purse (which goes inside the backpack during flights).

 A travel purse, big enough for your camera and money is great to use as a daypack when you are exploring.
 It will also be more comfortable than a backpack – you won’t look as much as a tourist.

 Whichever you end up choosing, make sure it will fit your Europe Packing List for the time of your travels.
 Some other tips – choose a unique color that will stand out from all the black bags.
 It will be easier to notice and it will decrease the chance of someone taking it.

 What to Wear on the Long Flight